csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 The data is downloaded, skimmed, prepared, cleaned, and manipulated.
 This section deals with all the dirty work prior to the actual analysis and visualization.
 The prep-work lays the foundation of our data problem solving, and takes more than twice the time and effort as the analysis.

-If you are more interested with the analysis, and results, you can jump ahead to [Data Summary](#data-summary).
+If you are more interested with the analysis, and results, you can jump ahead to [Data Summary](#data-summary) or if you want a brief peak at how the analysis is performed please check out [Performing Analysis](#prep-work-step-4).

 ### Step 1: Collect Data <a href="#prep-work-step-1" id="prep-work-step-1"></a>